Isotopes of seaborgium: 207Pb(54Cr,xn)261−xSg (x=1,2)

 The team at Dubna also studied this reaction in 1974 with identical results as for their first experiments with a lead-208 target.
 The SF activities were first assigned to 259Sg and later to 260Sg and/or 256Rf.
 Further work in 1983–1984 also detected a 5 ms SF activity assigned to the parent 260Sg.

 The GSI team studied this reaction for the first time in 1985 using the method of correlation of genetic parent-daughter decays.
-They were able to positively identify259Sg as a product from the 2n neutron evaporation channel.
+They were able to positively identify 259Sg as a product from the 2n neutron evaporation channel.

 The reaction was further used in March 2005 using PbS targets to begin a spectroscopic study of the even-even isotope 260Sg.

 206Pb(54Cr,xn)260−xSg

 This reaction was studied in 1974 by the team at Dubna.
 It was used to assist them in their assignment of the observed SF activities in reactions using Pb-207 and Pb-208 targets.
 They were unable to detect any SF, indicating the formation of isotopes decaying primarily by alpha decay.